Deborah Chiesa

 Deborah Chiesa (born 13 June 1996) is a professional Italian tennis player.

 On 11 June 2018, she achieved a career-high singles ranking of world No. 143.
 On 27 February 2017, she peaked at No. 307 in the WTA doubles rankings.
-Chiesa so far has won three singles and eleven doubles titles on the ITF Women's Circuit.
+Chiesa has won three titles in singles and fourteen in doubles on the ITF Women's Circuit.

-Her biggest title to date she won at a $50k event in Brescia, partnering Martina Colmegna; they defeated Cindy Burger and Stephanie Vogt in the final.
+Her biggest title to date she won at the $50k event in Brescia, partnering Martina Colmegna; in the final, they defeated Cindy Burger and Stephanie Vogt.

+In 2018, she played two matches for Italy Fed Cup team, with a win-loss record of 1–1.
+In February 2018, Deborah Chiesa made her Fed Cup debut in the World Group II tie against Spain, held in Chieti.
+In the decisive fifth rubber, she defeated Lara Arruabarrena 6–4, 2–6, 7–6 after more than three hours of play.
+Her victory gave Italy a 3–2 win in the tie and ensured the team’s survival in World Group II.